marvinli-harvard/critical-windows-lm/README.md

 - [X] Construct dataset with different jailbreaks and plot critical windows for jailbreaking\
 - [X] Synthetic data (madlibs)
 - [X] See if reminding LLM of critical windows makes it better able to correct

-## Marvin To-dos
+- [X] Likelihood ratio between jailbroken and not jailbroken model to predict prob of jailbreak behavior

-- [ ] Likelihood ratio between jailbroken and not jailbroken model to predict prob of jailbreak behavior
+## To-dos
-- [ ] Use interp to predict prob of certain answer or jailbreak - MATS is beating us there probably
+- [ ] Fix increased size of dataset from 1k to 1.008k during merge of `instruction` of aligned data for GPT
-- [ ] Replace jailbreak judging from LLAMA 2 with GPT4o
+- [ ] Replace jailbreak judging using LLAMA2 with GPT4o

 ## Experiments